-- When a staff member recognizes the need for maintenance work to be performed (that is not an emergency), he or she shall generate a work order as per the forms below for the Water Treatment Plant and Water Distribution. - The Overall Responsible Operator (O.R.O.) shall review the work order and approve or reject.
+- When a staff member recognizes the need for maintenance work to be performed (that is not an emergency), they shall send an email to the Overall Responsible Operator (O.R.O.). - The O.R.O. shall review the email and approve or reject.

-- If approved the Director shall assign the work order based on work order criticality and relative priority to the overall operations. - The assigned staff shall perform the required work based on work order instructions, applicable manuals, and competence.
+- If approved, the Director shall assign the work based on criticality and relative priority to the overall operations. - The assigned staff shall perform the required work based on instructions, applicable manuals, and competence.